Ballyedmonduff Wedge Tomb

 Ballyedmonduff Wedge Tomb is a wedge-shaped gallery grave and a National Monument in Dún Laoghaire–Rathdown, Ireland.

 Location

 Ballyedmonduff Wedge Tomb is found on the south-eastern slope of the Two Rock mountain.
+Ongoing replanting and an expansion of mountain biking in the area by Glencullen Adventure Park has removed all the surrounding trees.
+Access is available through the Glencullen Adventure Park walking trails which are part of the Dublin Mountains Way.
+Mountain bikes trails run within 15ft of the national monument.

 History

-This is an early bronze age wedge tomb, circa 1700 BC, and was situated in a small clearing in a planted forest before the trees surrounding it were cut down in 2020.
+This is an early Bronze Age wedge tomb, circa 1700 BC, and was situated in a small clearing in a planted forest before the trees surrounding it were cut down in 2020.

 The tomb was excavated in the 1830s and then again in the 1940s; during this excavation cremated bone, a polished stone hammer, flints and pottery were found.
 The tomb is U-shaped and features double-walling; the rectangular chamber is divided into three parts.